 British Virgin Islands

-Start with Tortola, the largest island in the BVI.
-Kids love exploring its old ruins, including Fort Burt, Fort Recovery and the Mount Healthy Windmill, while Main Street in Road Town, the capital, has interesting shops and restaurants.
+Start with Tortola, the largest island.
+Kids love exploring its old ruins, including Fort Burt, Fort Recovery and Mount Healthy Windmill, while Main Street in Road Town, the capital, has interesting shops and restaurants.
 As with many islands in the BVI, most of Tortola’s family-friendly activities are focused around beaches: head to Brewer’s Bay to snorkel with trumpet fish, barracuda and octopus, or visit Smuggler’s Cove at the northwest end of the island to find two impressive reefs just 30m offshore.
-Indulge in a Friday-night fish-fry on Apple Bay Beach or head to Prospect Reef and Dolphin Discovery, where over-8s can swim with dolphins.
+Indulge in a Friday-night fish-fry on Apple Bay Beach.
 Cane Garden Bay on Tortola’s north shore is the best place for watersports, including boating, windsurfing, waterskiing and swimming; for grown-ups, it's also home to Callwood’s Rum Distillery and some of Tortola’s most popular bars and restaurants.

 Move on to laidback Virgin Gorda, second most populous island in the BVI, for luxurious resorts, yacht clubs and fantastic snorkelling.
 Take a day-trip to Spanish Town from Tortola, or alternatively base yourself on the island to make the most of its pristine beaches: watch the sunset at Savannah Bay Beach and indulge little explorers with a visit to The Baths, a series of submerged grottoes protected by giant granite boulders.